18 Animals With Trunks

 The males of the species have longer and more pronounced trunks, while females have smaller, more streamlined ones.

-These trunks are an important tool for elephant seals as they rely on their sense of smell to navigate and communicate underwater.
+Elephant seals use their trunks as an important tool, as they rely on their sense of smell to navigate and communicate underwater.

 They also use their trunks to snort and vocalize during interactions with other seals, creating a range of unique sounds.